atreynolds36/GTNexus-Mobile/README.md

 Run this command to add the plugin for network connection.

-Run->	'cordova plugin add org.apache.cordova.network-information
+Run->	`cordova plugin add org.apache.cordova.network-information`

-You can run 'cordova plugin ls' to confirm that the plugin was added correctly.
+You can run `cordova plugin ls` to confirm that the plugin was added correctly.

 #### Step 5 - Build you app